 He has since earned a Bachelor of Music, University of Victoria; Master of Arts, Stanford; and, Doctor of Musical Arts, Stanford.
 His graduate work concentrated on KPE Bach, Ziloti, Rachmaninoff, and Messiaen.

 Dr Barber’s teachers include Carlos Kleiber, Andor Toth, George Corwin (conducting); Jaroslav Karlovsky, Bernard Zaslav (viola); Boris Zarry, Paul Kling (violin); Frona Colquhoun (piano); Leonard Ratner, Leland Smith (analysis); George Houle (early music); and Marty Paich (arranging).

 Carlos Kleiber was among the greatest conductors of the century.
-Dr Barber studied with him from 1989 to Mr Kleiber’s death in 2004, receiving more than 200 letters, faxes, postcards and cartoons from him during the course of their 15-year correspondence.
+Dr Barber studied with him from 1989 to Mr Kleiber’s death in 2004, receiving more than 200 letters, faxes, postcards and cartoons from him during their 15-year correspondence.

 In 2009 he participated in a BBC Radio 3 essay on the life and art of Carlos Kleiber, together with Plácido Domingo, Christine Lemke-Matvey, and Sir Peter Jonas, available at www.mediafire.com/?wn4lnykyqkk With Dame Felicity Lott, Thomas Hampson, Sir Peter Jonas, and Sir John Tooley, he was heard in a documentary about Kleiber produced by Jon Tolansky in 2014.
 It appears in 'Carlos Kleiber Complete Orchestral Recordings' with the Vienna Philharmonic (Deutsche Grammophon).